jadecci/cbpp/bin/README.md

+This folder contains data and additional scripts used in the project.

 ## Folder Contents

-- `cv_procedure`: see README.md in the folder for description on cross-validation procedure used in whole-brain and parcel-wise CBPP
+- `cv_procedure`: the README.md in this folder describes the cross-validation procedure used in whole-brain and parcel-wise CBPP

 - `evaluation_scripts`: contains scripts used to perform statistical tests as described in the paper